Chile backs India's permanent UNSC membership, Russia calls it 'legitimate aspiration' - OrissaPOST

 “From Chile, I propose that we set a deadline for reform and that when the UN turns 80, it does so with a Security Council in line with the course of current times, in which Brazil from Latin America, India, at least one country from Africa, among others, are part.
 There is nothing that prevents it, except the lack of our own will,” he added.

-On Sunday, following his bilateral meeting with Prime Minister Narendra Modi on the sidelines of the Quad Summit in Delaware, US President Joe Biden, while expressing his immense appreciation for India’s leadership at the world stage, reaffirmed Washington’s full support for India’s permanent UNSC membership.
+Sunday, following his bilateral meeting with Prime Minister Narendra Modi on the sidelines of the Quad Summit in Delaware, US President Joe Biden, while expressing his immense appreciation for India’s leadership on the world stage, reaffirmed Washington’s full support for India’s permanent UNSC membership.

-At the same time, given the emerging multipolar world order, Russia has also consistently supported the permanent membership of India in the UN Security Council.
+At the same time, given the emerging multipolar world order, Russia has also consistently supported India’s permanent membership in the UN Security Council.

 Moscow will support the legitimate aspiration of India, Brazil and one of African countries to join the UN Security Council as permanent members, Lavrov told Russian news agency Tass in an interview.